 ARCHIVED — Vol. 147, No. 8 — April 10, 2013

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to subsection 11(1) of the Motor Vehicle Safety Act (see footnote b), makes the annexed Regulations Amending the Motor Vehicle Safety Regulations (Standard 126).
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 16(2) (see footnote a) of the Customs Tariff (see footnote b), makes the annexed CPAFTA Rules of Origin for Casual Goods Regulations.

 COMING INTO FORCE